 “I'm going to quote Dr. Jay Katzen, when the family and the foundation first decided to endow the director’s chair,” Bauman concluded.
 “He made this statement, ‘We’re not alone.
 There are hundreds of thousands of families that suffer from cancer, and we want to put an end to this disease.
 Dad gave this gift to GW because he knew that funding research is the only way to find a cure.’
 And there is my North Star.
 That's why I’m at GW Cancer Center.”

-For those who weren't able to attend the event, click here to view a recording of the program.
+For those who weren't able to attend the event, a recording of the program is available to view.